jizzi/keyboard/README.md

 To a modern reader with at least a bit of interest in computer science, the Morse code looks like a typical binary encoding of alphanumeric characters, a somewhat dated ancestor of the ASCII table.
 But it's not really binary.
 It's ternary — because besides dots and dashes, you also have spaces between characters and words, which might have varied length which carries along some information.

 That's precisely why it looks dated for a person with computer science training.
-That XIX-th centery inventor, Samuel Morse, hasn't even managed to invent a proper binary encoding!
+That XIXth century inventor, Samuel Morse, hasn't even managed to invent a proper binary encoding!

 Indeed, for computers and digital devices, binary encoding is much more convenient.